Near-optimal entanglement-communication tradeoffs for remote state preparation: Introduction

-It is also worth noting that the protocols in Theorem \ref{thm:rsp-upper} have worst-case error, whereas our lower bounds work for protocols which are only correct on average.
-In fact, the way we design these protocols is by designing protocols with average-case correctness first (because this is easier).
-Then we convert these to protocols that are worst-case correct via the following average-case to worst-case reduction, which works for generic $(d,k)$-RSP protocols, and may be of independent interest. \begin{restatable}{theorem}{avtoworst} Suppose there exists a $(d,k)$-RSP protocol with average-case error $\eps_a$, communication $m$, and which uses a shared entangled state $\sigma^{AB}$.
-Then, for all $\delta > 0$, there exists a $(d,k)$-RSP protocol that achieves worst-case error $\eps_a + \delta$, using the same entangled state $\sigma^{AB}$ as $\mathcal{P}$, and which communicates $m+4\log(1/\delta)+\log\log(1/\delta)+O(1)$ bits. \end{restatable}
+It is worth noting that the entanglement and communication cost of the protocols above nearly match the lower bounds in Theorem \ref{thm:lowerbound}, even though the lower bounds work for protocols which are only correct on average.
+In fact, the way we design the second protocol is by designing a protocol with average-case correctness first (because this is easier).
+Then we convert this to a protocol that is worst-case correct via the following average-case to worst-case reduction, which works for generic $(d,k)$-RSP protocols, and may be of independent interest. \begin{restatable}{theorem}{avtoworst} Suppose there exists a $(d,k)$-RSP protocol with average-case error $\eps_a$, communication $m$, and which uses a shared entangled state $\sigma^{AB}$.
+Then, for all $\delta > 0$, there exists a $(d,k)$-RSP protocol that achieves worst-case error $\eps_a + \delta$, using the same entangled state $\sigma^{AB}$ as $\mathcal{P}$, and which communicates $m+4\log(1/\delta)+\log\log(1/\delta)+O(1)$ bits. \end{restatable} The average-case to worst-case reduction may also be applied to the first protocol, but as stated before, the resulting protocol has no advantages over the second protocol.

 We stress that this equivalence between average-case error and worst-case error for $(d,k)$-protocols holds even in the absence of shared randomness.
 This may be surprising to some considering that, in communication complexity, in the absence of shared randomness, average-case and worst-case error typically give rise to very different complexity measures.